 First time candidates are advised to take the demo exam prior to doing the exam to become familiar with the format and feel of the exam.
 The demo exam has no bearing whatsoever on the learning material.
 It is simply a fun tutorial of the exam system.

 Candidates are required to present an identity document or passport when taking the exam and will not be allowed to take the exam if no official identification is presented.
 Candidates are also required to sign the SAIFM attendance register, which will be kept at each exam venue.

 Should a student dispute the correctness of a question, his or her answers can be referred for an appeal by completing and submitting the appeal request form along with the proof of payment of the appeal fee, which must be done within 14 days of the exam.

 Should it be found that the question/s was in fact incorrect, credit for the question/s, if necessary, will be awarded and the appeal fee will be repaid.
 To download the appeal request form, click here.

 In the case of an online exam, the results will be available immediately upon completion of the exam and a printout made thereof.
 This will be proof of the result of a particular module with the score indicated on the printout.

 Results of a manual multiple choice exam can take up to 5 business days to be released.

 A certificate will be printed and posted within 6-8 weeks of passing the exam.
 Arrangements to collect certificates as opposed to receiving them via post can be made with Hayley Pfeifer.

 Lost certificates can be reprinted at a cost.

-The cost of the JSE Registered Securities Trader exam is R1198-00 (Inc. VAT) applicable only if payment is made and proof thereof received by our office by no later than 31 March 2018.
+The cost of the JSE Registered Securities Trader exam is R1454-00 (Inc. VAT).
 This allows for: